Realcoder70/KivyQBarReader/README.md

 # KivyQBarReader
-Scan bar code with kivy built with kivy, kivymd and cv2 only.
+Scan bar and qrcode code with kivy built with kivy, kivymd and cv2 only.
 Does not require zbarcam or any other library